mjoblin/upnpinfo/README.md

 ### Discover UPnP devices

-By default, `upnpclient` will perform UPnP discovery on the local network and display a summary table showing all discovered devices.
+By default, `upnpinfo` will perform UPnP discovery on the local network and display a summary table showing all discovered devices.

 ![Discovery](https://github.com/mjoblin/upnpinfo/raw/main/media/upnpinfo_discovery.png)